smimram/methml/README.md

   g r
 ```

+However, we should either not be able to have the same label twice, or forbid
+that two methods with the same label commute.

 ### Dropping methods

 We should be able to use `t.{l = u}` in every place where `t` should be accepted